John W. Rogers, Jr.

 In 2008, John was awarded Princeton University’s highest honor, the Woodrow Wilson Award, presented each year to the alumnus whose career embodies a commitment to national service.
 In 2013, John was featured alongside legendary investors Warren Buffett, Sir John Templeton and Benjamin Graham in the distinguished book: The World’s 99 Greatest Investors by Magnus Angenfelt.
 Today, he is regularly featured and quoted in a wide variety of broadcast and print publications and is a contributing columnist to Forbes Magazine.

-Under John’s active leadership as CEO and CIO, Ariel Investments has grown over the last 30 years from just 2 employees to a company of 89 with over $10 billion in assets and products spanning the globe.
+Under John’s active leadership, Ariel Investments has grown over the last 35 years from just 2 employees to a company of 104 with over $12 billion in assets and products spanning the globe.
 Needless to say, it’s never a surprise to find out what John wants for Christmas.

 Learn more about John W. Rogers, Jr. and the products he manages: